-I‘ve always known God was my best friend, and been part of the “church.”
-But over the years, I‘ve often wondered if we’re living the way he wants, or if there might be more.
+From a very young age, I've known God was my best friend, and I was part of a local church.
+But over the years, I've frequently wondered if God's people are living the way he wants, or if there might be more.

 I'd had a busy day and I was very tired, so I sat down in the living room and began mindlessly flipping through the channels on our TV.
 After a few minutes, I stopped at a documentary about Stephen Hawking.